krewast/youtube_video_id/README.md

 Please note that this method doesn't "really" check if an ID is valid in the sense that there actually EXISTS a video with this ID.
 Instead, the method checks if the given video ID "looks right" and could possibly be a valid Youtube video ID.

+If you want to make sure whether there actually is a video for a given ID you'll have to consult the [YouTube API](https://developers.google.com/youtube/v3/docs/videos).

 ## Contributing

+If you have any valid urls that link to a YouTube video but for some reason don't work with this gem I would be happy to be notified!

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/youtube_video_id.
+Bug reports and pull requests are welcome on GitHub at https://github.com/krewast/youtube_video_id.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License